-How prevalent is shareholder activism in financial servicesM&A transactions in your jurisdiction?
+15 How prevalent is shareholder activism in financial services M&A transactions in your jurisdiction?

 There has not been a substantial change in the prevalence of shareholder activism in financial services M&A in the United States.
-However, activist investors have been increasingly targeting technology, media and telecom companies, followed by industrial services and healthcare and life sciences companies.
-While the overall number of activist campaigns slightly declined in 2021 compared to 2020, the number of ESG-related campaigns, and in general the impact and success of activist campaigns, has marginally risen, with one prime example being Engine No. 1's recent successful activist campaign against ExxonMobil.
-From January to August 2021, 13 per cent of activist campaigns were successful compared to the 11 per cent for the same period in 2020.
+Outside of finance, activist investors have been increasingly targeting technology, media and telecom, healthcare and energy minerals companies.
+The overall number of activist campaigns was higher in 2022 compared to 2021, with notable rises in the number of campaigns for management changes and ESG-related campaigns, following the success of Engine No. 1's campaign against ExxonMobil in 2021.
+Depressed stock prices and new proxy rules that make it less costly to launch a proxy context also contributed to the rise in campaigns.
+In 2022, the activist success rate (calculated as the number of outright victories, partial victories or settlements by the activist as a percentage of all proxy fights where an outcome has been reached) for financial services in the US was 25 per cent compared to 55 per cent in 2021.